SylviaZiyuZhang/IncrementalCH/README.md

 ### IncrementalCH

 This repository contains a sequential and parallel implementation of the algorithms in "Randomized Incremental Convex Hull is Highly Parallel" by Guy E. Blelloch et al. using Cilk.
+It was developed over a short span of time as a final project for CMU 15-418.
+Issues would be appreciated if readers have comments or suggestions.

 There are four main parts:
 1. The paper's sequential algorithm.